SimonR-prog/Restore_Final_Exam/README.md

+# Final project for Nackademin.

 This repository is showing the project for my final exam to become a web-developer.
 I removed the YAML-workflow and the appsettings credentials.

-Below is the projectplan and the final report for the assignment.
-I used claude.ai to clean up the markdown version of both:
+Below I have used claude.ai turn my projectplan and final report into markdown.

 ---